 You can also decide to trust your data to such a certificate, but be aware of two potential dangers:

 The site certificate is issued by the site itself, rather than by a certification authority.
-To find out more, see Self-signed certificate.
+To learn more, see Self-signed certificate.
 Malware or hackers can intercept your data.

 The certificate key does not match the pinned website key.
 Hackers may try to replace the root certificate.
 Then they can intercept your data.
-To find out more about pinning (linking) a key, see HTTP Public Key Pinning.
+To learn more about pinning (linking) a key, see HTTP Public Key Pinning.